 During construction, it is your builder that supervises the building works.
 But your architect will:

-- Liaise with the builder to assess quality of work at key stages and ensure that the contract and specifications are delivered as agreed.
+- Liaise with the builder to assess the quality of work at key stages and ensure that the contract and specifications are delivered as agreed.

 - Keep you informed of progress and let you know when key decisions need to be made.